Tim Samuels: Writing

 Samuels published his first book, Who Stole My Spear?, a candid exploration of what it means to be a man and the state of masculinity today.
 Blending the autobiographical with journalistic and anthropological research, the book examined the plight of modern men – covering relationships, work, religion, mental health, fatherhood, pornography, and rites of passage.
 Samuels argued that, 'Trapped in bodies barely changed since caveman days, males are now contending with corporate culture, lifelong commitment, rampant depression and crazy expectations to be a success at work and home.'
 He made the case for 'good masculinity' – a new way for men to connect with their innate nature and conditioning but in positive, contemporary ways.
 Who Stole My Spear? was serialised in The Sunday Times Magazine.
+An updated, US version was published as Future Man – with cover quotes from Helen Fielding and David Duchovny.